moroz/hatarake/app/views/pages/tos.en.html.md

 **Service Recipient (or Employer)** &mdash; a natural person of age that owns an Account and uses services provided electronically by the Service Provider.

 **Services** &mdash; all services provided electronically by the Service Provider for Users and Service Recipient, in accordance with the Terms of Service.
-A list and description of Services is included in the [**Appendix 1**](/regulamin/zalacznik1), which constitutes an integral part of this document.
+A list and description of Services is included in the [**Appendix 1**](/regulamin/zalacznik1) (only available in Polish,) which constitutes an integral part of this document.

 **Registration form** &mdash; the form filled in by the User with the goal of creating an Account.